springfall2008/batpred/docs/predheat.md

     # Sensor with history that monitors the thermostat setting in the house
     target_temperature: sensor.living_room_target

-    # When true models a smart thermostat that turns the heating ahead of the target temperature so it reachs it just in time
+    # When true models a smart thermostat that turns the heating ahead of the target temperature so it reaches it just in time
     smart_thermostat: True

     # Past energy consumption of heating in KWh, scaled with heating_energy_scaling